AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 >[!BEGINTABS]

->[!TAB September '25 release]
+>[!TAB October '25 release]

-September release is live.
-New features and enhancements are now available in the Campaign Web user interface, including Custom channel for API deliveries, External account authoring and Email Content Locking.
+October release is live.
+New features and enhancements are now available in the Campaign Web user interface, including Multilingual Capabilities for Transactional Messaging, Push Notifications and SMS, Integration with Adobe GenStudio and Profile enrichment in Transactional Messages.
 For a complete overview, check out the release notes.

 [![Learn more button](assets/do-not-localize/learn-more-button.svg)](../v8/rn/release-notes.md)